This article contains spoilers for Shuffle! and School Days.

 Horrified, she turns back to Kotonoha who, brandishing a bloodstained saw, offers to check if Sekai is really pregnant.

-A slice to the neck silences Sekai for good.
+A slice to the neck silences Sekai.

 And for good measure, Kotonoha saws Sekai open, just to check if someone had been accusing her precious Makoto of things he didn’t do.

 Yandere girls love fully and unconditionally.
-They put all of themselves into making the subject of their love happy.
+They put all of themselves into making the object of their love happy.
 They accept their special someone for all that he is.
 They will fight and kill for love.
 They love without being bound by reason or rationality, because love itself is often unreasonable and irrational.

 A yandere girl is crazy about you, but she’s also crazy about you.
 That’s the appeal.

 Yandere love is love unfiltered, love in its rawest, purest form.
-Yandere love is love devoid of pretense.
-Love is irrational.
+Yandere love is love devoid of pretense Love is irrational.
 Love is crazy.
 Love causes us to do things we normally wouldn’t.
 Yandere girls love unapologetically, unrestrained.
 We should all hope to one day be loved by someone who loves like a yandere.